Bethlem Royal Hospital: 1815–16 parliamentary inquiry

-1930 to the present
+1930–present

 In 1930, the hospital moved to the suburbs of Croydon, on the site of Monks Orchard House between Eden Park, Beckenham, West Wickham and Shirley.
 The old hospital and its grounds were bought by Lord Rothermere and presented to the London County Council for use as a park; the central part of the building was retained and became home to the Imperial War Museum in 1936.
 The hospital was absorbed into the National Health Service in 1948.

 750th anniversary and "Reclaim Bedlam" campaign

 In 1997 the hospital started planning celebrations of its 750th anniversary.
-The service user's perspective was not to be included, however, and members of the psychiatric survivors movement saw nothing to celebrate in either the original Bedlam or in the current practices of mental health professionals towards those in need of care.
+The service users' perspective was not to be included, however, and members of the psychiatric survivors movement saw nothing to celebrate in either the original Bedlam or in the current practices of mental health professionals towards those in need of care.
 A campaign called "Reclaim Bedlam" was launched by Pete Shaughnessy, supported by hundreds of patients and ex-patients and widely reported in the media.
 A sit-in was held outside the earlier Bedlam site at the Imperial War Museum.
 The historian Roy Porter called the Bethlem Hospital "a symbol for man's inhumanity to man, for callousness and cruelty."